min69u/Reforestation/README.md

-## Why did the banana go to the doctor?
-He was not "peeling" well.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!